Please note that the Erie County Clerks office, recommends that you consult with an attorney prior to filing these forms in the Clerk’s Office.

 Discontinuance of Assumed Name

 The use of an assumed name can be discontinued when the individual or partners cease to conduct business.
 Like Amendments, the Discontinuance requires reference to the original filing and amendments.
-The form for an individual discontinuing an assumed name can be obtained from one of the various legal stationery stores or by “clicking here.” -ADD PDF form for Discontinuance of Assumed Name.
+The form for an individual discontinuing an assumed name can be obtained from one of the various legal stationery stores or by “clicking here.”.
 The form for filing can be obtained from one of the various legal stationery stores or on our Starting a Business Home Page.
 There is no charge for filing a Discontinuance of Assumed Name.

 Incorporation and Formation of Limited Liability Companies or Partnerships, including Limited Partnership